nfritze/kube-sample-daemonset/README.md

 Since this is a daemon set, new worker nodes added while it is running will automatically have the change made.

+First build and push the image to your registry, e.g.

+cf ic build --tag ursdaemonset .

+Then edit the yaml to point to your registry - specifically the line

+registry.ng.bluemix.net/yournamespacehere/ursdaemonset

 Deploy the daemon set to enable the feature using